Where Does the Airtightness Layer Go?

 Following on from the previous article, one of the ingredients in modern buildings is the creation of a deliberately airtight shell to conserve energy (warm or cool).

 We often hear about attempts to achieve airtightness and vapour control on the outside ‘like they do in the USA’.
-This is a misinterpretation of their common building methodology (bearing in mind there are radically differing climates across the USA resulting in different layering methodologies).
+This is a misinterpretation of their common building methodology (bearing in mind there are radically different climates across the USA resulting in different layering methodologies).
 The airtightness / vapour control layer is still toward the inside face of the insulation.
 In their typical timber frame construction, the insulation layers are commonly outside the framing line, so when you employ an airtightness layer it too is outside the framing line, but still on the inside of the insulation line.

 Airtightness is always achieved toward the warm side of the insulation, and the combined reasons for this are simple: